Updated February, 2020

 The figures in this report reflect the monthly average indexes with the variability range indicated by points above and below the index values.
 Actual monthly index numbers and the variability factors are shown in Table 1.

-The seasonal price index of monthly average prices for barrows and gilts for the Iowa and Southern Minnesota market area is presented in Figure 1.
-On average, for the 1999-2008 period, prices were below the yearly average during the months of January to March and October to December.
-They were near average in April and September and above average May through August.
-Variability was the widest in May, August, September and November.
+The seasonal price index of monthly average prices for barrows and gilts for the Iowa/Minnesota market area is presented in Figure 1.
+On average, for the 2010-2019 period, prices were below the yearly average during the months of January through March and September through December.
+They were near average in April and above average May through August.
+Variability was the widest in March, April, and July through October.

 Supply factors - Tendency for prices to show seasonal weakness during the fall and winter, results in part from larger pork production during these periods than during the summer months.
 Although sow farrowings are more evenly distributed throughout the year, hog slaughter remains largest in the fourth quarter than in the other months of the year.